 Prep Time: 15 minutes | Fridge Time: 30 minutes | Total Time: 45 minutes

 Yield: 16-20 nests

-Stove Method: Instead of melting the peanut butter and butterscotch in the microwave, you can also melt in on the stove in a saucepan over low heat while constantly stirring.
+Stove Method: Instead of melting the peanut butter and butterscotch in the microwave, you can also melt in on the stove in a small saucepan over low heat while constantly stirring.

 Peanuts: I love the addition of peanuts in these nests, but definitely feel free to leave them out as well.
 You may need to add a little more chow mein noodles so the structure of the nest holds up.

 Chocolate & Extra Chow Mein Noodles: These components are optional as well.
 However, I feel like they really capture the messiness of an actual bird nest.
 Plus, the chocolate makes these nests even more delicious!

 Eggs: There's so many candy Easter eggs out there.
 I love love love Cadburry Mini Chocolate Eggs, but any candy egg will do the trick!
 There's jellybeans, Hershey's milk chocolate eggs, Robin Eggs, Tootsie Roll Eggs, etc.

 Category: Sweets, Holiday Cooking Cuisine: American